JesalDM/employee-directory/README.md

 ## Usage
 1. In the command line/terminal within the directory that the project is downloaded, invoke the application using the command 'npm start'
-2. The application can be accessed using this URL in the browser (https://my-budget-tracking-app.herokuapp.com/).
-The Employee Directory application will be rendered, with the Header, Search bar(with Search and Clear buttons) and the employee table that lists all the employees/users.
+2. The application can be accessed using this URL in the browser (https://my-employee-directory-app.herokuapp.com/)The Employee Directory application will be rendered, with the Header, Search bar(with Search and Clear buttons) and the employee table that lists all the employees/users.
 3. The input textbox can be used to filter the employee list by email (search by 'email contains')
 4. The employee list can be sorted by Employee Name by clicking on the "Name" header.